hslatman/tractore/README.md

 This project currently primarily serves as a personal learning project to get to know Encore and to evaluate if it's something I'll be using in the future.
 It'll probably continue to do so for the foreseaable time.
-If there's things I've stated about Encore but that can be done, let me know, and I'll fix it :-)
+If there's things I've stated about Encore that are wrong or implemented that can be done differently, let me know, and I'll fix it :-)

 TODO: add actual web UI?